+(3) Loans to Small and Medium-sized Enterprises (SMEs)

-Medium-sized Enterprises (SMEs), and Loans to Individuals (Housing Loans, etc.) With the awareness that SMEs continue to face severe business conditions, the "Act concerning Temporary Measures to Facilitate Financing for SMEs, etc." was revised in March 2011.
+With the awareness that SMEs continue to face severe business conditions, the Act concerning Temporary Measures to Facilitate Financing for SMEs, etc. was revised in March 2011.
 This Act's expiration was extended one year to March 31, 2012.
 Along with this, the FSA created Guidelines for Supervision to encourage financial institutions to wield their consulting functions.
-In this environment, the FSA will continue to work on the following initiatives for loans to SMEs, and loans to individuals for housing, etc. in this program year.
+In addition, the Guidelines for Supervision was also revised in May in connection with the promotion of region-based relationship banking.
+The revised guidelines articulated the consulting functions that should be wielded by regional financial institutions.
+In view of this situation, the FSA will take actions with a particular focus on the following points: